ygd/ygd.github.io/_posts/2015-12-14-why-i-switch-from-wordpress-to-jekyll.md

 - Ruby
 ---

-First things first, this is not a WordPress bashing or Jekyll hype post.
+First things first, this is not a [WordPress][wp] bashing or [Jekyll][jekyll] hype post.
 I will just list some reasons why I moved from WordPress to Jekyll.
 You can do a lot of stuff with WordPress easily.
 It brings a lot of functionality out of the box and there are tons of free plugins and free themes which you can use easily and do a lot of complex stuff without writing any line of code.

 Writing no code means that you don't have full control about every detail.
 You have to touch the code here and there to tweak details and get things right.
-If you write code it is recommended to use a version control system, like git.
+If you write code it is recommended to use a version control system, like [git][git].
 No problems so far.
 But things are getting complex if you want to automate your build and deployment process.

 ## Automated deployment with WordPress is painful

 Most WordPress developers/users are bringing their code changes to production via ftp: save file, commit changes if using version control, drag and drop it on your server and refresh the browser.
 WordPress updates or plugin updates has to be done manually and twice because of your local setup.
 All of this is getting weird with version control systems and when you want to automate your deployment.

-If you have the luxury of a continuos deployment at work you feel poor when you are working on your private WordPress projects.
+If you have the luxury of a [continuos deployment][continuous-deployment] at work you feel poor when you are working on your private WordPress projects.
 It is really smooth just to say git push on your master branch and see the changes after a couple of seconds or minutes on your test/production environment.

-I never get up and running a continuos deployment listening to GitHub or Bitbucket repositories of my WordPress projects.
+I never get up and running a continuos deployment listening to [GitHub][github] or [Bitbucket][bitbucket] repositories of my WordPress projects.
 It was too complex, hard to achieve and I have no time for that.

 ### WordPress tends you to work like a “cowboy-programmer”